Assassination of Martin Luther King Jr.: Autopsy report

-Shortly after King was pronounced dead, his body was moved from St. Joseph's Hospital to John Gaston Hospital, where Dr. Jerry Francisco conducted an autopsy at roughly 10:45 p.m., first published in Shelby County, Tennessee, on April 11, 1968.
-At the time of his death, King was described measuring at 69.5 inches (5'9 ft, 176.5 cm) in height, about 140 pounds in weight, and was 39 years of age.
+Shortly after King was pronounced dead, his body was moved from St. Joseph's Hospital to John Gaston Hospital, where Dr. Jerry Francisco conducted an autopsy at roughly 10:45 pm, first published in Shelby County, Tennessee, on April 11, 1968.
+At the time of his death, King, aged 39, was described as measuring at 69.5 in in height and about 140 lb in weight.

 The anatomical diagnosis by Dr. Francisco stated that:

 Death was the result of a gunshot wound to the chin and neck with a total transection of the lower cervical and upper thoracic spinal cord and other structures in the neck.
 The direction of the wounding was from front to back, above downward and from right to left.
 The severing of the spinal cord at this level and to this extent was a wound that was fatal very shortly after its occurrence.

 — Dr. Jerry T. Francisco, page 1.

-It was further determined that King was struck on the right side of his face, about 1.5 inches away from "below the angle of the mouth."
+It was further determined that King was struck on the right side of his face, about 1.5 in away from "below the angle of the mouth."
 The bullet entered through the right mandible, before it entered King's right pleural cavity, fractured his jawbone, and exited by the right side of the chin.
 The bullet then re-entered through the base of King's neck, continuing through the right supraclavicular fossa.
-The bullet left a 3-inch wound in King's right cheek, and injured his external jugular vain, vertebral artery, and subclavian artery, before lodging itself near the back of the left scapula.
+The bullet left a 3-inch wound in King's right cheek, and injured his external jugular vein, vertebral artery, and subclavian artery, before lodging itself near the back of the left scapula.